 What is SMS?

-Short Message Service.
+SMS stands for Short Message Service.
 It's a communication protocol that allows sending text messages between mobile phones through the cellular network.

 Main SMS Characteristics